williballenthin/williballenthin.com/content/post/2020-05-20-sketch-modern-python-in-ghidra.md

 >  - Supports multiple, simultaneous, mostly sandboxed sub-interpreters or shared interpreters
 >  - Numpy support for Java primitive arrays

+This sounds like points one and two above.

 I think we could use the JARs provided via Maven in the Ghidra extension to create the Python interpreter and invoke scripts.
-JEP even provides [object wrappers](https://github.com/ninia/jep/wiki/How-Jep-Works#objects) that should make it easy to manipulate Java objects.
+Jep even provides [object wrappers](https://github.com/ninia/jep/wiki/How-Jep-Works#objects) that should make it easy to manipulate Java objects.

+Primary difficulty here is probably how to build and distribute the plugin;
+however, this is something we'd have to do anyways, so by using Jep, we can jump right to that step.